 Did you know that the day after Thanksgiving is the single busiest of the year for Roto-Rooter’s residential plumbers?
-Big holiday meal preparation and cleanup can lead to a lot of unwanted waste in the kitchen drain and garbage disposal.
+Big holiday meal preparation and cleanup can lead to excessive waste in the kitchen drain and garbage disposal.
 Also, a house full of holiday guests who require additional clothes washing, showers and toilet flushes puts a strain on household plumbing.

-Often, a house already has partially clogged drains that go unnoticed, until holiday guests arrive and overwhelm the system.
-Hectic houses full of people and frantic hosts quickly and easily lead to plumbing problems throughout the holiday season.
+Often, a house already has partially clogged drains that go unnoticed until holiday guests arrive and overwhelm the system.
+Hectic houses full of people and frantic hosts can quickly lead to plumbing problems throughout the holiday season.

 Even more problematic is that virtually every traditional Thanksgiving dish is a supreme drain clog culprit.

 Incoming calls to Roto-Rooter for kitchen jobs alone will jump 50% above the average Friday.
 The four-day Thanksgiving weekend averages a 21% increase over any other Thursday through Sunday period during the year.
 In Roto-Rooter’s case, they prepare with additional staff to address the increase in calls and jobs.

 Thanksgiving hosts can avoid a visit from their plumber over the holiday weekend by following these clog-preventing tips:

 -- Never pour fats or cooking oils down drains.
 They solidify in pipes.
 Instead, wipe grease from pots with paper towels and throw them in the trash.

 -- Avoid putting stringy, fibrous or starchy waste in the garbage disposal.
 Poultry skins, celery, fruit and potato peels, for example, cannot be sufficiently broken down.